jsklimavicz/Plate_Analyzer/docs/stats_module.md

 ### C Library

 The statistic module fits bootstrapped data to log-logistic models.
 Functions to perform curve-fitting are written in python for this module with no further configuration necessary.
 However, because python is relatively slow, the functions to perform the curve-fitting have also been rewritten in C with use of the [GNU Scientific Library (GSL)](https://www.gnu.org/software/gsl/).
 While compiling this library is not required, it provides a substantial speed-up in the statistical analysis of data.
+A `makefile` is included for use on Linux/Mac OS.

 #### Linux
 GSL 2.7 was downloaded directly from the main GNU ftp site, configured with the `./configure` file, and installed with `make`/`make install`.
-The C functions for this module were compiled into a shared object library `cloglik.so` with the command `gcc -fPIC -pedantic -Wall -Werror -shared -o cloglik.so cloglik.c ll_mod.c multimin.c ls.c -lgsl -lgslcblas -lm`.
+If GSL is installed and in the compilier search path, then the library may be installed with the command `make clean && make`.
+Tested on Ubuntu 20.04.

-#### Mac OS
+#### macOS
 GSL was installed using [Homebrew](https://brew.sh/) using the command `brew install gsl`.
-The C functions for this module were compiled into a shared object library `cloglik.so` with the command `gcc -fPIC -pedantic -Wall -Werror -shared -o cloglik.so cloglik.c ll_mod.c multimin.c ls.c -lgsl -lgslcblas -lm`.
+If GSL is installed and in the compilier search path, then the library may be installed with the command `make clean && make`.
+Tested on macOS Big Sur.

 #### Windows 10
 Briefly, Mingw-w64 was used to port gcc, and MSYS2 was used to directly install GSL via `pacman -S mingw-w64-x86_64-gsl`.
 The dynamic link library file `cloglik.dll` was compiled with the command `gcc cloglik.c ll_mod.c multimin.c ls.c -O -pedantic -s -shared -I"C:\path\to\msys64\ming64\include" -L"C:\path\to\msys64\ming64\bin" -lgsl -lgslcblas -lm -o cloglik.dll`.
 The GSL .dll library must be in the path; alternatively, it can be added manually in the file `./stats/functionfit.py` with `os.add_dll_directory` (search for 'libgsl.dll').